Republic of Korea Air Force: 1970s

 The ROKAF was posed with a security risk, with an increasingly belligerent North Korea throughout the 1970s.
 The South Korean government increased its expenditure on the ROKAF, resulting in the purchase of Northrop F-5E Tiger II fighters in August 1974 and F-4E fighter-bombers.
 Support aircraft, such as Fairchild C-123 Providers and Grumman S-2 Trackers were also purchased at the time.
-Great emphasis was placed in the flight training program; new trainer aircraft (Cessna T-41 Mescalero and Cessna T-37) were purchased, and the Air Force Education & Training Command was also founded in 1973 to consolidate and enhance the quality of personnel training.
+Great emphasis was placed on the flight training program; new trainer aircraft (Cessna T-41 Mescalero and Cessna T-37) were purchased, and the Air Force Education & Training Command was also founded in 1973 to consolidate and enhance the quality of personnel training.

 1980s

-The ROKAF concentrated on qualitative expansion of aircraft to catch up to the strength of the North Korean Air Force.
+The ROKAF concentrated on the qualitative expansion of aircraft to catch up to the strength of the North Korean Air Force.
 In 1982, Korean variants of the F-5E, the Jegong-ho were first produced.
-The ROKAF gathered a good deal of information on the North Korean Air Force when Captain Lee Woong-pyeong, a North Korean pilot, defected to South Korea.
-The Korean Combat Operations Information center was soon formed and the Air Defence System was automated to attain air superiority against North Korea.
+The ROKAF gathered a good deal of information on the North Korean Air Force when Captain Lee Woong-Pyeong, a North Korean pilot, defected to South Korea.
+The Korean Combat Operations Information Center was soon formed and the Air Defence System was automated to attain air superiority against North Korea.
 When the 1988 Seoul Olympics was held in South Korea, the ROKAF contributed to the success of this event by helping to oversee the entire security system.
 The ROKAF also moved its headquarters and the Air Force Education & Training Command to other locations.
 40 General Dynamics F-16 Fighting Falcon fighters were also purchased in 1989.

 1990s

 South Korea committed its support for coalition forces during the Persian Gulf War, forming the "Bima Unit" to fight in the war.
 The ROKAF also provided airlift support for peacekeeping operations in Somalia in 1993.
 The increased participation in international operations depicted the ROKAF's elevated international position.
-Over 180 KF-16 fighters of F-16 Block 52 specifications were introduced as part of the Peace Bridge II & III program from 1994.
+Over 180 KF-16 fighters of F-16 Block 52 specifications were introduced as part of the Peace Bridge II & III program in 1994.
 In 1997, for the first time in Korean aviation history, female cadets were accepted into the Korean Air Force Academy.

 2000s

 The last of the old South Korean 60 F-5A/B fighters were all retired in August 2007, and they were replaced with the F-15K and F/A-50.
-On October 20, 2009, Bruce S. Lemkin, deputy undersecretary of the U.S. Air Force, said that the ROKAF's limited intelligence, surveillance and reconnaissance (ISR) capabilities increased the risk of instability on the Korean Peninsula and suggested the purchase of American systems such as the F-35 Lightning II to close this gap.
+On 20 October 2009, Bruce S. Lemkin, deputy undersecretary of the U.S. Air Force, said that the ROKAF's limited intelligence, surveillance and reconnaissance (ISR) capabilities increased the risk of instability on the Korean Peninsula and suggested the purchase of American systems such as the F-35 Lightning II to close this gap.

 2010s

-The South Korean Air Force also expressed interests in acquiring the RQ-4 Global Hawk remotely piloted vehicle (RPV) and a number of Joint Direct Attack Munition conversion kits to further improve its intelligence and offensive capabilities.
+The South Korean Air Force also expressed interest in acquiring the RQ-4 Global Hawk remotely piloted vehicle (RPV) and several Joint Direct Attack Munition conversion kits to further improve its intelligence and offensive capabilities.
 In 2014, Northrop Grumman awarded a contract to provide South Korea with four RQ-4 Global.
 The South Korean Air Force acquired 40 F-35s and +20 additional F-35.